yxuansu/SimCTG/README.md

 # A Contrastive Framework for Neural Text Generation
 **Authors**: Yixuan Su, Tian Lan, Yan Wang, Lingpeng Kong, Dani Yogatama, and Nigel Collier

-Code of our paper: [A Simple Contrastive Learning Framework for Neural Text Generation]()
+Code of our paper: [A Contrastive Framework for Neural Text Generation]()

 ****